Gilles Boyer

-Gilles Boyer (born 4 July 1971) is a French politician of the Horizons party who was elected as a Member of the European Parliament in 2019.
+Gilles Boyer (born 4 July 1971) is a French politician of the Horizons party.
+He has served as a Member of the European Parliament since 2019 and was re-elected in 2024.

 Early life and education

-Born to two university professors, Boyer spent his childhood in Sèvres and in Ville-d'Avray in the Hauts-de-Seine region.
+Born to two university professors in Paris, Boyer spent his childhood in Sèvres and in Ville-d'Avray in the Hauts-de-Seine region.
 He obtained a master's degree in law from Paris Nanterre University and a postgraduate degree in public law in 1993 from Paris 1 Panthéon-Sorbonne University.

 Early career

 From 2002 to 2004, Boyer served as chief of staff to Mayor of Bordeaux Alain Juppé at Bordeaux City Hall.
 After Juppé lost his office as mayor, he worked for media company Groupe M6 from 2004 until 2006.
 In 2006, he co-wrote a political novel with Édouard Philippe.

 Boyer later worked as political advisor to Juppé during his time as Minister of Defense (2010–2011) and the Minister for Foreign Affairs (2011–2012).

 Boyer ran Alain Juppé’s campaign in the primaries of The Republicans (LR) in 2016.
 Following the 2017 presidential election, he served as adviser to Philippe in his capacity as Prime Minister.